AMD Ryzen 9 5950X Review — Ryzen’s gaming disadvantage is no more

 Pardon the spikier mess, but with PBO enabled, we see power draw average 198W, with a peak of 237W.
 The average voltage observed was also significantly higher at 1.31V.
 We see suitably higher average clocks of 4.37GHz, and as a result, the peak temperatures observed were also much higher at 88.4°C. The reason for the spikier-looking graph is due to the higher power limit allowing the CPU to finish faster before the next batch kicks in.

-Manual overclocking removes the PPT monitoring, and it also negates the need for a graph because you won’t be seeing any fluctuations in voltage nor clocks, so for this table we will be calculating the power draw with the same CPU voltage*CPU current + SOC voltage*SOC voltage formula for all three modes.
+Manual overclocking removes the PPT monitoring, and it also negates the need for a graph because you won’t be seeing any fluctuations in voltage nor clocks, so for this table we will be calculating the power draw with the same CPU voltage*CPU current + SOC current*SOC voltage formula for all three modes.

 |Average Clocks [GHz]||Average voltage [V]||Average CPU+SOC power [W]||Average Temps [°C]|